 Continuing Care – What Happens Next?

-As your time with us comes to an end, you will work with your dedicated discharge team to determine the next step in your recovery journey and create an aftercare plan that addresses your ongoing needs.
+As your time with us at our opiate addiction treatment and rehab center comes to an end, you will work with your dedicated discharge team to determine the next step in your recovery journey and create an aftercare plan that addresses your ongoing needs.
 Many individuals discharging from our treatment center opt to join a residential treatment program in order to continue treatment in a similar structure to our inpatient program.
-Others may opt to step down into our Intensive Outpatient Program, which offers services three hours a day for three days each week.
+Others leaving our treatment center for rehab for opiate addiction may opt to step down into our Intensive Outpatient Program, which offers services three hours a day for three days each week.
 Still others decide that they have made enough progress to be discharged to a stable and welcoming home environment.
 If you are discharging to home, we will work to set up referrals to a local service provider and connect you with available community resources.
 At Park Royal, we want you to take the skills you learned in rehab and use them to continue to live a life of sobriety and happiness.